 I’ve never had a hike begin with so much uncertainty and last minute decisions!
-At least my previous experiences prepared me well for being flexible and resilient.
-But it didn’t help that I set myself up with some complicated logistics beforehand, beginning with a flight segment to Denver.
-Buying 2 separate one-way tickets (Miami-Denver & Denver-Kalispell) turned out to be a lot cheaper and allowed for some time in-between to visit family.
-But doing multiple stops while traveling with only my thru-hiking gear requires some consideration.
+Previous experiences prepared me well for being flexible and resilient, but this adventure really put this to the test.
+It didn’t help that I set myself up with some pretty complicated logistics beforehand, beginning with a flight segment to Denver almost 2 weeks before I was set to start the hike.
+Buying 2 separate one-way tickets (Miami – Denver & Denver – Kalispell) turned out to be a lot cheaper and allowed for some time in-between to visit family.
+But doing multiple stops while traveling with only my thru-hiking gear requires some early planning and consideration.
 It also makes last minute changes more stressful.
 I was up all night before my first flight fretting about gear choices, namely my clothing.
 Early reports from other hikers and the record-high SNOTEL (snow meter) readings drove home the message that I needed to be better prepared for hiking through a lot of lingering snow and also fighting off swarms of mosquitoes.

 Probably my most difficult day of snow travel yet had been postholing and climbing over thousands of blowdowns on the ridge of the Mogollon mountains in New Mexico, while thru-hiking the Grand Enchantment Trail.
 But that was only 1 day with no steep exposed slopes, ice bridges, or raging snow-melt streams to cross.
 My best taste for what was in store had come in the first two weeks on the PCT, namely in the Glacier Peak Wilderness.
 There I’d done a few spicy traverses, crossed some snow bridges on the verge of collapse, and walked over quite a bit of snow, only postholing a few times.
 All the stream crossing were far easier than anything I’d done in New Zealand, so I’d had it good!